There may be affiliate links in this post. Read my disclosure policy to learn more.

 The La Brea Tar Pits are the site of oozy tar pits that still bubble and spurt today.
 Over 2 million fossils have been recovered from the tar pits over the years.
 The fossils are dinosaurs, rodents, seeds, and birds and are all on display in the La Brea Tar Pit Museum.

 You can tour the grounds of the tar pit for free and watch the pits bubble.
-But the museum is paid and totally worth it if you have dinosaur lovers in your family!
+But the museum is paid and worth it if you have dinosaur lovers in your family!

 Plan on 1 hour.